 The CURRENCY_ISO_CODE and CURRENCY_DISPLAY parameters can be applied on the field level as display parameters in a Master File DEFINE, a DEFINE command, or in a COMPUTE using the :C display option.

-Note: These parameters are not supported with FORMAT EXL2K.
-They are supported with FORMAT XLSX, FORMAT XLSX FORMULA, and FORMAT XLSX TEMPLATE.
+Note: These parameters are not supported with FORMAT EXL2K report output.

 The syntax is: